vaginessa/dns-wiki/DNS.md

 * Firefox -> for Tor/Orbot ....
 * ...

-Apps to change the current DNS
+Apps to change the default DNS
 -----------

 The following apps are success tested on all systems to work: